uptane/deployment-considerations/customizations.md

 Currently, implementation instructions are written with the implicit assumptions that: (1) ECUs are able to parse the string filenames of metadata and images, and that (2) ECUs may have filesystems to read and write these files.
 However, not all ECUs, especially partial verification Secondaries, may fit these assumptions.
 There are two important observations.

 First, filenames need not be strings.
-Even if there is no explicit notion of “files” on an ECU, it is important for distinct pieces of metadata and images to have distinct names.
+Even if there is no explicit notion of "files" on an ECU, it is important for distinct pieces of metadata and images to have distinct names.
 This is needed for Primaries to perform full verification on behalf of Secondaries, which entails comparing the metadata for different images for different Secondaries.
-Either strings or numbers may be used to refer to distinct metadata and images, as long as different “files” have different “file” names or numbers.
-The Image and Director repositories can continue to use file systems, and may also use either strings or numbers to represent “file” names.
+Either strings or numbers may be used to refer to distinct metadata and images, as long as different “files” have different "file" names or numbers.
+The Image and Director repositories can continue to use file systems, and may also use either strings or numbers to represent "file" names.

 Second, ECUs need not have a filesystem in order to use Uptane.
-It is only important that ECUs are able to recognize distinct metadata and images, using either strings or numbers as “file” names or numbers, and that they allocate different parts of storage to different “files.”
+It is only important that ECUs are able to recognize distinct metadata and images, using either strings or numbers as "file" names or numbers, and that they allocate different parts of storage to different "files."

 ## Custom installation instructions for ECUs

 Most inputs to ECUs are delivered as signed Targets files and are stored on the Image directory.
 These signed Targets files are then sent to the ECU by the Director.
 However, there may be some cases where the inputs required for a particular customization cannot be configured to follow this standard signing process.
 Variations in input may be due to not knowing the input in advance, or a need to customize instructions for each vehicle.
 Examples of such inputs could be a command line option that turns on a feature in certain ECUs, a configuration sent by a Director repository to an ECU, or a Director doing a dynamic customization for an ECU.
-We can collectively call all these non-standard inputs “dynamic directions.”
+We can collectively call all these non-standard inputs "dynamic directions."
 Uptane allows ECUs to access dynamic directions in two different ways, each having particular advantages for different use cases.

 ### Accessing dynamic directions through signed images from the Director repository